-Let's face it, it's always nice to step onto a soft and comfy mat when you rise from the bed or you're standing at the bathroom sink.
+Let's face it; it's always nice to step onto a soft and comfy mat when you rise from the bed, or you're standing at the bathroom sink.
 But while softness and light cushioning may seem comfortable, it may not be adequate to reduce the risk of stress and foot fatigue, when it comes to standing in the same spot for an hour or more.
-This type of cushioning is limited in terms of shock-absorbing and stress-relieving qualities.
+This cushioning is limited regarding shock-absorbing and stress-relieving qualities.
 When you need more than soft cushioning, it's time for an anti-fatigue mat.

 Anyone who suffers from foot, knee or back pain should consider some type of anti-fatigue mat, to reduce the stress on the body caused by standing for any length of time at the kitchen counter, bathroom sink or workbench.

 The average cook or home chef can benefit greatly from an anti-fatigue mat to prevent foot stress problems.

 And for those who spend hours standing such as the car or hobby buffs, busy cooks, home-based caterers or professional cooks, an anti-fatigue mat is essential.

 Regular Floor Mats vs Anti-Fatigue Mats

 When a little cushioning is all that's needed, carpeted mats are probably the most economical and may be sufficient for light duty if they have a rubber backing for safety.
 But make sure that they are washable and will withstand many washings.
 There's also a good array of rubber or foam vinyl-covered mats for home use, but these may lack anti-fatigue properties and simply provide light cushioning.
 Rubber interlocking mats sold in hardware stores for workshops or play areas can also be very practical and economical for light duty, depending on use.